Living through a pandemic is a bit like being in The Shining, only less interesting

 That’s it.
 That’s my life in lockdown, folks – except for “work,” substitute “childcare and tidying,” and for “play,” substitute basically everything else we used to do that wasn’t childcare or tidying.
 (Oh, and for “Jack” substitute “Amber”, obviously, but I’m pretty sure you pieced that one together just fine, didn’t you?)

 Actually, the more I think about it, the more it strikes me that The Shining is a pretty good analogy for my life right now.
-Here, for instance, is the moment when I came downstairs for the 447th time, and found the kitchen ONCE AGAIN looking like a tornado had just blown through it, even though I swear to God I JUST FINISHED TIDYING IT approximately three minutes earlier:
+Here, for instance, is the moment when I came downstairs for the 447th time that week, and found the kitchen ONCE AGAIN looking like a tornado had just blown through it, even though I swear to God I JUST FINISHED TIDYING IT approximately three minutes earlier:

 Living in isolation for months on end has the unique ability to make every single thing feel like the absolute LAST STRAW.
 At least half a dozen times a day I find myself thinking, “That’s it: that’s the LAST F*&^%*G STRAW!” and it’s always just that my phone battery died, or I went upstairs to fetch something and came back down without it, or Terry is freaking BREATHING again, or something.
 Just ordinary, everyday things, which the current circumstances render completely and utterly unbearable.